cetz-package/cetz/src/draw/shapes.typ

 ///
 /// = Anchors
 ///   Supports border and path anchors.
-///   / center: The center of the arc, this is the default anchor.
+///   / arc-start: The position at which the arc's curve starts, this is the default.
+///   / arc-end: The position of the arc's curve end.
 ///   / arc-center: The midpoint of the arc's curve.
+///   / center: The center of the arc, this position changes depending on if the arc is closed or not.
 ///   / chord-center: Center of chord of the arc drawn between the start and end point.
 ///   / origin: The origin of the arc's circle.
-///   / arc-start: The position at which the arc's curve starts.
-///   / arc-end: The position of the arc's curve end.
 ///
 /// - position (coordinate): Position to place the arc at.
 /// - start (auto,angle): The angle at which the arc should start.
 Remember that `0deg` points directly towards the right and `90deg` points up.